donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 The authors do not give any justification for this unconventional non-monotonic behavior restoration torque.
 They do not explain if this is for reflecting some physical characterestics of grass.

-It seems the authors simply made mistake in attempting to make restoration torque derived from some force vector as wind torque and damping torques are derived from force vectors.
+It seems the authors simply made mistake by attempting to make restoration torque derived from some force vector as wind torque and damping torques are derived from force vectors.

-The correct direction of the restoration force should be same as the direction of $\overrightarrow{\Delta\theta} \times \overrightarrow{bar}$, but this force calculation is unncessary as the restoration torque can be simply calculated as $-k \overrightarrow{\Delta\theta}$.
+The correct direction of the restoration force should be same as the direction of $\overrightarrow{\Delta\theta} \times \overrightarrow{bar}$, but this force direction calculation is unncessary as the restoration torque can be simply calculated as $-k \overrightarrow{\Delta\theta}$.

 #### Corrected Torque Calculation